gardener/gardener/docs/concepts/node-agent.md

 ### Availability

 Previously, the `cloud-config-downloader` simply restarted the `systemd-units` on every change to the `OSC`, regardless which of the services changed.
 The `gardener-node-agent` first checks which systemd-unit was changed, and will only restart these.
-This will remove unneeded `kubelet` restarts.
+This will prevent unneeded `kubelet` restarts.

 ### Future Development